 - Invite everyone you know!
 Invite your family, friends, past, current and potential customers, business associates (including your accountant, banker, and property owner), suppliers, your employees, the media, neighboring businesses, and government officials.

 - Consider having giveaways, especially logo items that guests can take back to their offices.
 The Chamber is happy to provide you with members who can help you create gifts.

-- Food and beverage is not required, but for open house events, it makes a nice touch.
+- Food and beverages are not required, but for open house events it makes a nice touch.
 The Chamber is happy to provide you with members who can help you with catering.